Martin Molin: Wintergatan

 In 2011 Molin, Evelina Hägglund, Marcus Sjöberg and David Zandén created the band Wintergatan.
-The group gained attention when, inspired by a visit to the Speelklok Museum, Molin built his "Marble Machine", a music box made of 3000 components that played using 2000 metal balls.
-After working on the machine for over 14 months, he released a music video featuring the Marble Machine in 2016, which as of September 2025 has over 218 million views on YouTube.
+The group gained attention when, inspired by a visit to the Speelklok Museum, Molin built his "Marble Machine", a music box made of 3000 components that played using 2000 metal marbles.
+After working on the machine for over 14 months, he released a music video featuring the Marble Machine in 2016, which as of September 2025 has over 270 million views on YouTube.
 He then started work on the "Marble Machine X", or "MMX", a more robust redesign of the machine with the aim of recording an album with it and taking it on a world tour.

 Molin documented the construction process of the "MMX" on the band's YouTube channel.
 This at one point was called "Wintergatan Wednesdays" but lost the title when Molin experimented with new formats and release schedules.
 In January 2021, Molin started a new YouTube channel called "Wintergatan 2" with videos in the style of daily vlogs (as opposed to the intermittent videos on "Wintergatan") documenting the ongoing Marble Machine X build project in greater detail.
 A month later, Molin largely rolled the "Wintergatan 2" content back into the main Wintergatan channel.

 In 2017, he presented a series Music Machine Mondays about the exhibits in the Dutch Speelklok Museum.
 In 2020 he planned to present a similar series about the collection of Siegfrieds Mechanisches Musikkabinett (Siegfried's Mechanical Music Cabinet) in Germany.
 This was, however, halted due to the COVID-19 pandemic.
 As of May 2021, the series still has not recommenced.

 Molin eventually abandoned the MMX project, and on March 2, 2022, started a new designing process of a new Marble Machine 3, livestreaming whole CAD process on his Youtube channel.
-The comments to his YouTube posts at this time document widespread concern about both abandoning the MMX and the direction Molin was taking, including doubts if a finished marble machine would ever be delivered.
+The comments to his YouTube posts at this time document widespread concern about both abandoning the MMX and the direction Molin was taking, including doubts that a finished marble machine would ever be delivered.

 In April 23, 2022, he announced that he is moving back from Lorgues (France) to Sweden for personal reasons.